muslemomar/typeorm-microservices-app/README.md

 - `auth`: Service A, uses shared models.
 - `todos`: Service B, uses shared models.

+## Common

+HOW TO UPDATE THE COMMON PACKAGE.

 ## Adding New Models
 1. Add entity to `common/src/entities/`.
 2. Add DTO/validation if needed in `common/src/dto/`.